Biodiversity and CBD

 In this way, systems and methods for monitoring and inventorying of the Brazilian biodiversity and human pressure on it are being developed and implemented (methods, indicators for monitoring).
 This component supports, between others, studies on impacts of fragmentation on the conservation of biodiversity and dissemination of technologies for restoration.

-The conservation of biodiversity of Mata Atlântica demands extensive knowledge on structure and function of ecosystems.
-This eco-systemic approach led InBioVeritas members to maintain a field laboratory in PA of the coastal region of Paraná state.
+Applied research for equitable use of natural resources, planning and management of ecosystems and monitoring of biodiversity The conservation of biodiversity of Mata Atlântica demands extensive knowledge on structure and function of ecosystems.
+This eco-systemic approach led InBioVeritas members to maintain a field laboratory in PA of the coastal region of Paraná state. |

 Component 5 –Access and Benefit Sharing ABS: adjusts directives for controlled access, aiming at sharing the benefits arising from the utilization of genetic resources in a fair and equitable way, including by appropriate access to genetic resources and by appropriate transfer of relevant technologies, taking into account all rights over those resources and to technologies, and by appropriate funding, thereby contributing to the conservation of biological diversity and the sustainable use of its components.
 The fair and equitable sharing of the benefits arising out of the utilization of genetic resources concerns the Brazilian population as a whole, including indigenous peoples, local and other traditional population.